Workshop: "School of a New Life": Nature, Violence, and Labor on Plantation Landscapes, 1945-1954,” by Michitake Aso, University at Albany-SUNY

 Mon, November 17, 2014 • 12:00 PM - 1:30 PM • GAR 4.100

-Mitch Aso is an Assistant Professor of Global Environmental History at the University of Albany, State University of New York, and a Fellow at the Insitute for Historical Studies in 2014-15.
+Michitake Aso is an Assistant Professor of Global Environmental History at the University of Albany, State University of New York, and a Fellow at the Institute for Historical Studies in 2014-15.
 Before arriving in Albany, he completed a postdoctoral fellowship in 2012 at the National University of Singapore and his Ph.D. dissertation in 2011 at the University of Wisconsin-Madison.
 He is currently finishing a book manuscript called Forest without Birds: Rubber and Environmental Crises in Vietnam, 1890-1975, which explores the making of environments, human health, and knowledge through the places and people involved in rubber production.
 His dissertation on French colonial Vietnam won the 2013 Young Scholar Prize of the International Union of the History and Philosophy of Science and recently he has recently published articles in Modern Asian Studies, Journal of Southeast Asian Studies, and Science, Technology, and Society.
 He teaches courses on global environmental history and Asian history.

 Prof. Aso's faculty profile: